Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 C = B × log₂(1 + SNR)

-where C is the channel capacity (effective information delivered to the model), B is the bandwidth (your token budget, fixed by the model's context window), and SNR is the signal-to-noise ratio.
+C is channel capacity: the real information reaching the model.
+B is bandwidth: your token budget, fixed by the model's context window.
+SNR is the signal-to-noise ratio.
 The only lever you have is SNR.
-Adding more tokens of noise does not increase capacity — it decreases the marginal information per token while consuming budget.
+Adding more noise tokens does not increase capacity.
+It shrinks the information per token while eating your budget.

 What the Spectrum Analyzer Shows

-The free Prompt SNR Spectrum Analyzer takes any prompt and breaks it into sentences.
-For each sentence it returns:
+The free Prompt SNR Spectrum Analyzer takes any prompt and splits it into sentences.
+For each sentence it gives you:

 - Type: signal (carries new information), noise (filler / pleasantry / hedging), or redundant (restates earlier content)